-How to have the best campervan holidays with dogs
+How to have perfect campervan holidays with dogs

-One of the many good reasons people buy campervans is so that they can go on holiday with their best friends - so which are the best campervans for camping with dogs?
+One of the many good reasons people buy campervans is so that they can go on holiday with their favourite pets - so which are the best campervans for camping with dogs?

 If you’re a dog owner, holidays can be tricky.
 Few hotels and bed and breakfast places welcome dogs in their rooms, which can mean putting your ‘best friend’ in kennels while you’re away.

 If you have a campervan you can take your dog with you.
 This is easy if you’re travelling in the UK and if you get a pet passport, you can take your pet dog or cat abroad (see www.gov.uk/take-pet-abroad).

 Bodie loves touring with Els in her Paradise campervan - until he spots the queue for the ferry to France

 You know your dog’s temperament better than anyone - will they be happiest restrained by a harness, or put in a container for travel?
 In Britain the law puts your safety and that of your pets first, and Article 57 of The Highway Code now says that dogs must be "suitably restrained" when travelling in a vehicle.
 This is to prevent your dog from distracting you when you're driving and to save them - and you - from injury in case of a sudden emergency stop.
 In any case, you certainly don’t want them to go running off each time you stop for a break.

 Barney jumped straight in and got comfy when her owners collected their Manhattan MPV from Sussex Campervans